jrkosinski/oracle-example/README.md

 #### Contracts
 A 'contract' in Solidity is roughly analagous to a class in other object-oriented languages.
 The language itself has been compared to Golang and Javascript, among others.
 Some other language constructs in Solidity - which we'll have examples of later - are modifiers, libraries, and interfaces.
 Inheritance (including multiple inheritance) is supported for contracts.
 Solidity contract files have a .sol extension.

 #### Oracle Interface
 add this file to your project:

-/oracle-example/client/contracts/OracleInterface.sol
+*/oracle-example/client/contracts/OracleInterface.sol*

 https://github.com/jrkosinski/oracle-example/tree/part1-step1/client/contracts/OracleInterface.sol

 Normally, the oracle interface would be just that - an interface.
 For this very first iteration, it's just a simple class contained within the Solidity project, just as a placeholder for now.
 We'll move it out in the very next step, after we successfully compile & run the contract on truffle.
-When we convert this to an actual interface, the function implementations will be empty.
+After we convert this to an actual interface later on, the function implementations will be empty.

 #### Client Contract
 add this file to your project:

-/oracle-example/client/contracts/BoxingBets.sol
+*/oracle-example/client/contracts/BoxingBets.sol*

 https://github.com/jrkosinski/oracle-example/tree/part1-step1/client/contracts/BoxingBets.sol

-This is the contract which consumes the boxing data, allows users to query available matches, and place bets on them.
+This is the contract which consumes the boxing match data, allows users to query available matches, and place bets on them.
 In later iterations, it will calculate and pay out winnings.

 ### Compiling and Running

-Now is when we will see if we got everything right the first time!
+Now is when we'll see if we got everything right the first time!

 #### Compile and Migrate the Contract
-- open a terminal in the /oracle-example/client/ folder
+- open a terminal in the */oracle-example/client/* folder
 - compile the code with this command:
 ```
 truffle compile
 ```
-Alt: use my recompile.sh shell script (https://github.com/jrkosinski/oracle-example/tree/part1-step1/client/recompile.sh)
+Alternate: use my recompile.sh shell script (https://github.com/jrkosinski/oracle-example/tree/part1-step1/client/recompile.sh)

-Note that you will see alot of warnings, because our code is not yet in its final form.
+Note that you will see alot of warnings, because our code is not yet in its final form!

 ![](screenshots/truffle-compile.png)